pfdubois/BridgeBidding/source/MajorOpenings.rst

 Ready?
 Here we go again.

-If you are *not a passed hand*, and there is *no interference*, and your partner opened a *suit other than clubs*, then a non-jump two-level response in a new suit is forcing to game or four of a minor.
-They require an opening hand.
+If you are *not a passed hand*, and there is *no interference*, and your partner opened a *suit other than clubs*, then a *non-jump* two-level response in a new suit is forcing to game or four of a minor.
+These bids require an opening hand.

-There are six such sequences:
+There are six such sequences, all game forcing:

 * 1♥ - 2♣
 * 1♥ - 2♦
 * 1♠ - 2♣
 * 1♠ - 2♦
-* 1♠ - 2♥
+* 1♠ - 2♥ (|5ormore|)
+* 1♦ - 2♣ (|5ormore|)

-The auction 1♦ - 2♣ is game forcing too and was treated separately in the chapter on :ref:`Responding To Minor Openings <MinorOpenings>`.
-It promises |5ormore| clubs.
+The auction 1♦ - 2♣ was treated separately in the chapter on :ref:`Responding To Minor Openings <MinorOpenings>`.

 We promise |5ormore| hearts or |4ormore| (rarely, 3) in a minor.